tbensky/PrologScheduling/README.md

         listing(room).
 ```

 We'll get the same result (14 rooms), but again, maybe `indomain` is sufficient for our particular data set.
+As we continue our work and experiments with CLP, we'll keep this all in mind.

 # What now?